by Rolf Sattler

 How can we avoid misevaluations of language that can lead to unhealthy, harmful or even destructive behavior?
 To a great extent we can avoid them through an awareness that whatever is expressed through language is not reality but an abstraction from reality, which selects certain features from reality.
 Reality comprises much more, I would say infinitely more, than what is represented through language.
 Therefore, as Korzybski put it, “whatever you might say something "is", it is not.”
 In other words, a word is not the thing it refers to; and language, as a map, is not the territory of reality; it represents at best some aspects of reality.

 Through this awareness we can also change the way we talk and write.
 Korzybski proposed “extensional devices” that create more awareness of the process of abstraction and help to bring language closer to reality, or in other words, improve the partial correspondence between language and reality.
 In their book Drive Yourself Sane, S.P.
-Kodish and B. I. Kodish (2011) discussed such devices as follows (see also Steve Stockdale’ free e-book):
+Kodish and B. I. Kodish (2011) discussed Korzybski's extensional devices and other extensional techniques as follows (see also Steve Stockdale’ free e-book):

 Instead or in addition to the “etc” we may say, for example, that “he appears dishonest to me,” which underlines that this is just my view or perception and not a reality that exists independently of me.